fiksn/dlc-intro/README.md

 # dlc-intro
 A gentle introduction to Discreet Log Contracts (DLCs) on Bitcoin

-They offer a way to implement financial smart contracts on Bitcoin and what is more I believe they could also be used directly via Lightning
+They offer a way to implement financial smart contracts on Bitcoin and what is more I believe they could also be used directly via Lightning channels.

 Outline: